phlexible/frontend-search-bundle/README.md

 PhlexibleFrontendSearchBundle
 =============================

-The PhlexibleFrontendSearchBundle adds a generic search front end for elements that are index through the PhlexibleIndexerElementBundle.
+The PhlexibleFrontendSearchBundle adds a generic search front end for elements that are index through the PhlexibleIndexerPageBundle.

 Installation
 ------------